Justin-Diamond/RapidanAPI/README.md

 df.to_csv("output.csv")
 {% endhighlight %}

-This outputs the following table, which can be saved to a .csv, .xls, or other file:
+This outputs a table that can be saved as a .csv, .xls, or other file:

 {% seo %} {% include head-custom.html %}
 {% highlight python %}